SciML/SciMLStyle/README.md

 ### Numerical functionality should use the appropriate generic numerical interfaces

+While you can use `A\b` to do a linear solve inside of a package, that does not mean that you should.
+This interface is only sufficient for performing factorizations, and so that limits the scaling choices, the types of `A` that can be supported, etc. Instead, linear solves within packages should use LinearSolve.jl.
+Similarly, nonlinear solves should use NonlinearSolve.jl.
+Optimization should use GalacticOptim.jl.
+Etc. This allows the full generic choice to be given to the user without depending on every solver package (effectively recreating the generic interfaces within each package).

 ### Functions should capture one underlying principle

+Functions mean one thing.
+Every dispatch of `+` should be "the meaning of addition on these types".
+While in theory you could add dispatches to `+` that mean something different, that will fail in generic code for which `+` means addition.
+Thus for generic code to work, code needs to adhere to one meaning for each function.
+Every dispatch should be an instantiation of that meaning.

 ### Internal choices should be exposed as options whenever possible

+Whenever possible, numerical values and choices within scripts should be exposed as options to the user.
+This promotes code reusability beyond the few cases the author may have expected.

+### Prefer code reuse over rewrites whenever possible

+If a package has a function you need, use the package.
+Add a dependency if you need to.
+If the function is missing a feature, prefer to add that feature to said package and then add it as a dependency.
+If the dependency is potentially troublesome, for example because it has a high load time, prefer to spend time helping said package fix these issues and add the dependency.
+Only when it does not seem possible to make the package "good enough" should using the package be abandoned.
+If it is abandoned, consider building a new package for this functionality as you need it, and then make it a dependency.

+### Prefer to not shadow functions

+Two functions can have the same name in Julia by having different namespaces.
+For example, `X.f` and `Y.f` can be two different functions, with different dispatches, but the same name.
+This should be avoided whenever possible.
+Instead of creating `MyPackage.sort`, consider adding dispatches to `Base.sort` for your types if these new dispatches match the underlying principle of the function.
+If it doesn't, prefer to use a different name.
+While using `MyPackage.sort` is not conflicting, it is going to be confusing for most people unfamiliar with your code, so `MyPackage.special_sort` would be more helpful to newcomers reading the code.

 ## Specific Rules